csernazs/pytest-httpserver/doc/howto.rst

 You can implement your own hook as well.
 The requirement is to have a callable object (a function) ``Callable[[Request, Response], Response]``.
 In details:

-* Parameter :py:class:`werkzeug.wrappers.Request` which represents the request sent by the client.
+* Parameter :py:class:`werkzeug.Request` which represents the request sent by the client.

-* Parameter :py:class:`werkzeug.wrappers.Response` which represents the response made by the handler.
+* Parameter :py:class:`werkzeug.Response` which represents the response made by the handler.

-* Returns a :py:class:`werkzeug.wrappers.Response` object which represents the response will be returned to the client.
+* Returns a :py:class:`werkzeug.Response` object which represents the response will be returned to the client.